 Soft, delicious crust

-Mix the oats, flour, sugar, baking powder, butter, and salt into a crumble-like mixture.
+Mix the oats, flour, sugar, baking powder, butter, salt, and vanilla into a crumble-like mixture.
 Press two-thirds of the crumble into the bottom of a 9×13 pan lined with parchment paper.
 Bake for 10 minutes at 350 degrees

 Layer and bake